miroi/open-collection/theoretical_chemistry/software/vesta/ruthenium_supercell_vacuum/readme.rst

 notes
 ~~~~~

-only cif, vesta files contain lattice parameters !!! export as cif
+only cif, vesta  and vasp files contain lattice parameters !!! export as cif

-xyz does not contain lattice params
+exported xyz,pdb   does not contain lattice params !!!

+OpenBabelGUI: convert vasp --> pdb file, this contains lattice params